-Mr. Brigham has over twenty-seven years of experience representing clients in both large and small cases statewide.
+Mr. Brigham has over twenty-nine years of experience representing clients in both large and small cases statewide.
 He is best known for work throughout Florida representing property or business owners in eminent domain proceedings.
 Over his career, he has served as lead counsel in eminent domain jury trials in Duval, St. Johns, Nassau, Flagler, Volusia, Marion, Orange, Escambia, Walton, Leon, Hillsborough, Pinellas, Pasco, Martin, Broward, and Miami-Dade Counties.
 He has also resolved a variety of eminent domain matters in additional counties such as Clay, Putnam, Bradford, Columbia, Santa Rosa, Washington, Bay, Hernando, Levy, Sumter, Osceola, Polk, Highlands, Brevard, St. Lucie, and Palm Beach Counties.
 His experience includes representing owners in evidentiary hearings such as hearings on orders of taking, bench trials in inverse condemnation, and appeals.
 Apart from eminent domain, Mr. Brigham has been retained in complex real estate litigation involving valuation, division, title, and use of real property.
 Mr. Brigham has also represented owners in past eminent domain takings concerning both Florida Gas Transmission Company Pipeline, Gulfstream Natural Gas System Pipeline, and Sabal Trail Natural Gas Pipeline in Florida.

 Mr. Brigham co-chairs the American Bar Institute Continuing Legal Education (ALI-CLE) national seminar, Condemnation 101, and the CLE-International state seminar, Eminent Domain.
 He frequently lectures on eminent domain, property rights, and trial advocacy.
 He is an AV® Preeminent Rated Lawyer by Martindale-Hubbell in Eminent Domain.
 He was selected for inclusion by Thomson Reuters in the Super Lawyers Editions in 2007-2019 for business practice areas particular to construction, real estate, & environmental, which includes eminent domain.
 Additionally, he is included in Best Lawyers® and The Best Lawyers in America® for years 2007-2019.